moul/doc.cloud.online.net/scaleway/documentation/api/content/api_general.md

 FORMAT: 1A

-# Welcome to the Scaleway API documentation.
-This API provides access to Scaleway services.
+# Welcome to the HyperScale API documentation.
+This API provides access to HyperScale services.

 ## Request and response

-The scaleway api works over https and is accessed from the `api.scaleway.com` domain.
+The hyperscale api works over https and is accessed from the `api.hyperscale.com` domain.
 All data is sent and received as json.
 All data is sent and received as json.

 ## Constructing Requests